MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 Migeod notes that although no skull bones were recovered (nor the four or five most anteror cervicals), "a large tooth was, however found, measuring 6½ inches in length with a maximum circumference of 5¾ inches, which would indicate that the head was large" (Migeod 1931a:90), but since the tooth was pointed is must have belonged to a scavenging theropod rather than to Migeod's sauropod -- a possibility that Migeod allowed -- and so tells us nothing about the animal in question.

-"The [neck] vertebrae found give a 20-foot length [...]
-The length of the back including the sacral region was about 15 feet.
-The eight or nine caudal vertebrae cover about 6 feet" (Migeod 1931a:90).
-This gives the total preserved length of the skeleton as 41 feet (12.5 m).

-Migeod's numbering of the vertebrae of this specimen was unusual.
+Migeod's numbering of the vertebrae of this specimen was idiosyncratic.
 Rather than number the cervicals starting at C1 for the atlas and increasing backwards, he designated a single "shoulder vertebra", and counted both cervical vertebra forward from this zero-point, and dorsal vertebrae backwards.
 The sequence of vertebrae from posterior neck backwards, then, using Migeod's numbering, was ...
 C3, C2, C1, 0, D1, D2, D3.

 When referring to cervical vertebra numbers as assigned by Migeod, I use the form mC<i>n</i> to mean "the vertebra designated C<i>n</i> by Migeod"; and when referring to dorsal vertebra numbers as assigned by Migeod, I use the form mD<i>n</i> to mean "the vertebra designated D<i>n</i> by Migeod".